 We've done the hard work for you with this checklist.
 It just needs a few tweaks from you based on your own personal needs...

-There are hundreds of things you may want to take when you move to university.
-Always remember, you are not moving to the moon.
-You’re probably moving to a student hall into a room smaller than your own bedroom.
+There are hundreds of things you might want to take to university.
+But remember: you're not moving to the moon.

 - University admission acceptance letter

 - Scholarship or bursary letters

 - Passport photos

 - Vaccination history (speak to GP before you go)

 - Bank debit card (best student bank accounts)

 - Mobile phone (best SIM only deals)